oottppxx/enigma2/plugins/budweiser/README.md

 * uClan Ustym 4K - OpenATV 6.4
 * VU Solo 4k - Egami 10.0, OpenATV 7.0|7.1, OpenBlackHole 5.0, OpenViX 6.0.
 * VU Uno|Duo 4k SE - OpenATV 6.4, OpenSPA 7.5
-* VU Zero - OpenATV 6.4, OpenBlackHole 4.4, OpenPLi 8.1
+* VU Zero - BlachHole 3.1.0(1), OpenATV 6.4, OpenBlackHole 4.4, OpenPLi 8.1
 * Zgemma H7C - OpenATV 6.2|6.4

 In some of the above, the example AAC stream does not, or might not, play.

+(1) To make it work under BlackHole 3.1.0, you need to force install the IPK due to lack of mpg123 dependencies, and replace sources.json with a modified one (check the sources.json-bh examples).

 ## Description